 Thoughts in CBT

-This is an extract from Psychology Tools for Living Well.
+This chapter is adapted form the book Psychology Tools for Living Well.
 If you want to learn more about the role of thoughts in cognitive behavioral therapy (CBT) then this is a great place to start.

 Thoughts in cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) is a popular and effective form of psychological treatment.
 The key message of CBT is that the way we think (our cognitions) and what we do (our behavior) affects the way we feel.
 It follows that if we want to change the way we feel then we will need to make changes to the way we think and act.
 In this chapter we are going to explore the role of our thoughts.